phaubertin/jinue/doc/syscall.md

 Where:

-    msgFunction     is the system call number for RECEIVE. msgRecvDesc     is the descriptor for the door from which to receive a message.
+    msgFunction     is the function number for RECEIVE. msgRecvDesc     is the descriptor for the door from which to receive a message.
 It must be the owning descriptor for this door. msgPtr          is address of the start of the buffer in which to receive